babashka/sci/doc/fork-state-audit.md

 using the native cache.
 In a deliberately harsh direct-host-call benchmark that added roughly 15--18 percent over the previous shared host `MultiFn`; in an interpreted million-call loop, repeated runs ranged from approximately noise to nine percent.
-ClojureDart retains its earlier shared table pending a portable managed implementation and test runtime.
+ClojureDart routes its exact-dispatch persistent method map through an ordinary world slot; the Dart test suite was unavailable in the current environment, so that port still needs verification on a Dart host.

 ### Memoization and lazy computation